15 – 22 inches

 Does This Breed Get Along with Other Pets?

-While your Border Beagle will get along with other dogs in your home if socialized from a young age, keep a firm eye on him when he’s around the family cat or any other smaller animal.
+While your Border Beagle will likely get along with other dogs in your home if socialized from a young age, keep a firm eye on him when he’s around the family cat or any other smaller animal.
 A Beagle’s tendency to want to hunt will lead to some unwanted behavior and maybe even dire consequences.

 Things to Know When Owning a Border Beagle